-As a community of scholars and midwives, the Midwives College of Utah affirms its commitment to the elimination of discrimination and the provision of equal opportunity for all.
-A key objective of the Midwives College of Utah is the creation and maintenance of a positive atmosphere of nondiscrimination in every phase and activity of college operations.
+As a community of scholars and midwives, the Midwives College of Utah affirms its commitment to eliminating discrimination and providing equal opportunity for all.
+A key objective of the Midwives College of Utah is creating and maintaining a positive atmosphere of nondiscrimination in every phase and activity of the College's operations.
 Acts of discrimination, harassment, and insensitivity hurt and degrade all community members, whether target, perpetrator, or observer.
-Every member of the College community is expected to take responsibility for creating and maintaining a climate free of discrimination and harassment in keeping with MCU"s Code of Conduct and Community Rules of Caring.
+Every MCU community member is expected to create and maintain a climate free of discrimination and harassment in keeping with the MCU Code of Conduct and Community Rules of Caring.